kh31514/Rick_and_Morty_Character_Display/README.md

 A browser window should automatically pop up at http://localhost:3000

 # Approach
 Prior to this project I had worked with React before, but never with API integration.
 After reading the project description I started by recognizing that I would need a component for the character cards.
 I looked to the Rick and Morty API to see what kind of information I could retrieve.
+I then sketched a quick wireframe in a notebook to think about how I would arrange elements (character names, character details etc.).
 Although not required, I chose to include an image in my character card to break up chunks of text and make the website more visually appealing.
 I was unfamiliar with Axios so I prompted ChatGPT for guidance on how to implement useState and useEffect.

 After building a basic card, I turned to App.js to see if I could make one card appear on my site.
 I planned to put many card components on the site, but I started my rendering just one as a sanity check.
 Once I could display one card, I continued by adding nine more, to make ten cards in total.